Over-The-Counter Drugs: Mind-Altering OTC Medications

 - Lack of or decreasing communication: A drug abuser generally prefers solitude and seems detached from the surrounding.
-Therefore, this could be an early warning sign that your loved-one is falling into the abyss of drug addiction.
+Therefore, this could be an early warning sign that the loved-one is falling into the abyss of drug addiction.

 - Deteriorating health: Drug abuse makes a person less concerned about health and hygiene.
 Moreover, the lack of nutrition and disturbances in sleep and mounting stress also affect their health.

-- Loss of medications from the box: You should take note of any missing medication in the medicine cabinet.
+- Loss of medications from the box: People should take note of any missing medication in the medicine cabinet.
 A single event could be attributed to some On the other hand, a repetitive loss could mean something more serious.

 In conclusion, Over-the-counter drugs don’t produce highs comparable to prescriptions medications such as Morphine, Codeine, Hydrocodone, and others.
 Nevertheless, continuous abuse of OTC medications could be an early indicator of future drug addiction.

 Watch for any sign of OTC drug abuse in the loved-ones.
 Regrettably, teens are more likely to start with OTC drug abuse.
 Later, they might move to higher levels in search of a more powerful high.
 Therefore, if a person is a parent to teenagers, they should be vigilant.

 - Aronson J. K. Over-the-counter medicines.
 British Journal of Clinical Pharmacology.
 2004; 58(3):231–234. doi:10.1111/j..2004.02191.x. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1884570/.